cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## Software And Installation
 #### Software
+The source code files are KMC.c, KMCP2D.c, KMCP3D.c, KMCH2D.c, and KMCH3D.c.
+1. KMC.c runs simulations of proteins diffusing in a 2D domain with a nanodomain of a different diffusion rate.
+Periodic boundaries are imposed to simulate and infinite membrane.
+Direction at each step is sampled uniformly (up,down,left,right) and the hop times are sampled from a Poisson distribution fitted to the local hopping time scaled by the number of transition states.
+This file outputs the concentration of proteins in the nanodomain as a function of time.
+2. KMCP2D.c runs simulations of bacteria hopping and trapping diffusion in a 2D domain.
+Direction at each step is sampled uniformly (up,down,left,right) and the hop lengths and trapped times are sampled from Poisson distributions.
+The trapped time Poisson distribution is fitted to its mean value scaled the number of transition states.
+The hop length Poisson distribution is fitted to its mean value.
-The source code file KMC.c is written in C. There is a header file minHeap.h with heap functions used in KMC.c.
+3. KMCP3D.c runs simulations of bacteria hopping and trapping diffusion in a 3D domain.
+Direction at each step is sampled uniformly (North,South,West,East,Above,Below) and the hop lengths and trapped times are sampled from Poisson distributions.
+The trapped time Poisson distribution is fitted to its mean value scaled the number of transition states.
+The hop length Poisson distribution is fitted to its mean value. are written in C. There is a header file minHeap.h with heap functions used in the source code files.

 #### Installation
-Download github repo.
-This will contain the necessary make file and source code files for build and compilation of the C code.
+Download GitHub repo.
+This will contain the necessary make file and source code files for build and compilation of KMC.c.
+To build and compile the other simulations, go into the make file and switch out "KMC.c" the simulation source code file you want run.

 [Back To The Top](#PHYS516FINAL)